alreich/qualreas/README.md

 We've also inferred the corresponding converses of these statements (i.e., using the relations <i>PFI</i> and <i>PSI</i>).

 Finally, although we defined <i>MondayMidnight</i> as being either a <i>ProperInterval</i> or a <i>Point</i>, after propagation it is determined that it can only be a <i>Point</i>.

-## A Final Note

-The Network object in QR is a subclass of [networkx.digraph](https://networkx.github.io/documentation/stable/reference/classes/digraph.html), which has functionality for loading/saving from/to JSON format.
-However, the JSON functionality in NetworkX is not easy to read, nor is it compact, and it is awkward to associate an Algebra with a Network using those formats.
-So, the bespoke JSON format, described in this notebook, was developed for <i>qualreas</i>.